 Our watch teams are in a constant “competition” of who is the best.
 On the horizon is the possibility of watch team points for who does the most thorough boat checks (and finding the assassin crocodile).
-We all are loving messing around even if we are all exhausted from our four hour watch the night before.
+We all are loving messing around, even if we are all exhausted from our four-hour watch the night before.
 Our watches are spent listening to Harry Potter, True Crime podcasts, solving riddles, and talking code over the VHF radios.
-Each watch team is settling into their routines and we are all getting way better at raising sails.
+Each watch team is settling into their routines, and we are all getting way better at raising sails.
 Today, watch team two raised the sail with Smudge’s right hand on the downhaul and his left holding a cup of tea.
 Tonight we finally got some watch team pictures (minus Emily who isn’t feeling great).

-In the last couple days, we have had more rain than we saw in the first month in the Maldives.
-While it could be bringing down our morale, everyone seems to find the joy in it.
+In the last couple of days, we have had more rain than we saw in the first month in the Maldives.
+While it could be bringing down our morale, everyone seems to find joy in it.
 The only thing is that we are all learning why our foulies have their names – damp clothes definitely have a slightly foul smell.
-We are all wearing in our bibs and jackets.
+We are all wearing our bibs and jackets.

 Miss and love you all at home! – Cate

 Picture One – Watch Team One – Myra, Danar, Zach, Valentina, Carly, Noah, Bee, Trey, Smudge, and Amy